tarunk0/Launching-A-WordPress-Application-With-MYSQL-Database-in-K8S-Cluster-On-AWS-Using-Ansible/README.md

 ![k8s_multi_node_architecture](https://miro.medium.com/max/875/1*cKXM6AvzdF41DoZD5uEk6w.gif)

 So lets configure master and slaves which we have launched above.
 Here, i used Ansible Dynamic Inventory to configure master and slave.
 Dynamic inventory is an ansible plugin that makes an API call to AWS to get the instance information in the run time.
 It gives you the ec2 instance details dynamically to manage the AWS infrastructure.
 When I started using the Dynamic inventory, it was just a Python file.
 Later it became an Ansible plugin.
-To know how we can use Ansible Dynamic Inventory click [`here`](https://amitsharma13318.medium.com/managing-complex-environment-using-terraform-and-ansibles-dynamic-inventory-role-on-aws-9f71f4044485).

 First we have to write a playbook for master.
 You need to do the following steps in the respective playbook.